-- Cross-hatch the background with ‘rarrk’ using ochre colors – direction 1.
+The background is cross-hatched with ‘rarrk’ using a yellow ochre – direction 1.

-- Cross-hatch the background with ‘rarrk’ using ochre colors – direction 2.
+The background is cross-hatched with ‘rarrk’ using a yellow ochre – direction 2.

-- Paint in the interior of the barramundi with a light ochre color.
+The interior of the barramundi is painted with a golden ochre color.

-- Cross-hatch the interior with ‘rarrk’ using a lighter color – direction 1.
+The interior is cross-hatched with ‘rarrk’ using a yellow ochre tint – direction 1.

-- Cross-hatch the interior with ‘rarrk’ using a darker color – direction 2.
+The interior is cross-hatched with ‘rarrk’ using a brown ochre – direction 2.

-- Paint in the organs of the barramundi with a deep red.
+The internal organs of the barramundi are painted with a deep red.

-- Paint in the flesh, fins and bones with a light ochre color.
+The flesh, fins and bones are painted with a light ochre.

 Some areas of the barramundi are left empty to add contrast.